How to build a CI/CD workflow with Skaffold for your application (Part I)

 In the next chapter of this tutorial, I'll try to implement this local workflow in

-tests, build, render, deploy and verify skaffold stages in my entire pipelines and deploy the application to a
+tests, build, render, deploy and verify skaffold stages in my entire pipeline and deploy the application to a

 k8s cluster in